 An intensive care unit (ICU) is an area of a hospital reserved for patients who need close and consistent monitoring due to the nature of their illness, injury, or other condition.
 Intensive care units typically feature highly trained staff, and are usually equipped to handle a variety of emergency situations.
 Patients in an ICU often remain in the area until their condition reaches a point where physicians feel a less rigorous monitoring and care regime is warranted.

-A hospital may have not just one intensive care unit, but an entire department or wing devoted to specialized ICU care.
-Infants in need of critical care, for instance, are often in a different ICU area than post-operative patients.
-Dividing an ICU into specialized areas allows better organization and ensures that the most likely needed staff and equipment are on hand for each type of patient.
+A hospital may have not just one ICU, but an entire department or wing devoted to specialized ICU care.
+Infants in need of critical care, for instance, are often in a different area than post-operative patients.
+Dividing an ICU into specialized areas allows better organization and ensures the most necessary staff and equipment are on hand for each type of patient.

 Workers in an ICU usually have considerable training in intensive care.
 Many different people may work in an intensive care unit, including general physicians, specialists, nurses, physical therapists, psychologists, and chaplains.
 Doctors typically make rounds of ICU patients several times a day, and some hospitals only permit each on-duty nurse to monitor a few patients at a time.
 Staff in the ICU must adhere to rigorous hygiene and care procedures, in order to ensure that all patients are protected from potential infections, and that each patient is carefully monitored and treated as his or her condition requires.